 Clover Seed Insect Pest Management

-We are investigating the mating disruption methods, and developing phenology models to target adult moths.
-We are also determining natural enemies that are preventing this pest to reach its damage potential in Oregon.
+We are investigating the mating disruption methods, and developing phenology models to target adult moths of the red clover casebearer moth, an invasive insect pest with huge damage potential to red clover seed production.
+The objectives of this research project are to understand the Spatio-temporal distribution of this insect pest in Oregon and identify the role of natural enemies that are preventing this insect to reach its damage potential in Oregon.
 This research project was funded by Oregon Clover Commission and OSU- Agricultural Research Foundation.